matplotlib/matplotlib/doc/devel/coding_guide.rst

 which supports ``Patch`` ``kwargs``, since the artist inspector cannot work until the class is fully defined and we can't modify the ``Patch.__init__.__doc__`` docstring outside the class definition.
-There are some some manual hacks in this case which violates theqq "single entry point" requirement above -- see the ``artist.kwdocd['Patch']`` setting in :mod:`matplotlib.patches`.
+There are some some manual hacks in this case, violating the "single entry point" requirement above -- see the ``artist.kwdocd['Patch']`` setting in :mod:`matplotlib.patches`.